 Lately, it is highly practical for everyone to recycle.
 It’s just a smarter way of living, not to mention the dwindling landfill space and non-renewable resources such as fossil fuels like gas that we use daily in vehicles.
 However, recycling is not a new concept.

 I remember practicing recycling in my home when I was a kid, too, only I was not aware that it was known as recycling.
 During my childhood years, I always flattened tin cans and bundled newspapers at home.
 Every Saturday, as if routine, my mom would put on a pot of soup from the week’s leftovers.
 Nothing ever went to waste in my home.

 My parents are pretty phenomenal; they survived the Great Depression and knew how to stretch a buck.
 My mom never disposed of anything if she could find another use for it.

-When a towel wore out, or a sock was widowed, I would dare not toss it away, instead it became a rag for cleaning.
-Undershirts with holes made good dust rags and thin old bed linens could be torn and used for a lot of things.
-We converted them to paint rags or tie ups for our tomato plants and even kite tails.
+When a towel wore out, or a sock was widowed, I would dare not toss it away.
+Instead, it became a rag for cleaning.
+Undershirts with holes make good dust rags, and thin old bed linens can be torn and used for a lot of things.
+We converted them into paint rags or tie ups for our tomato plants and even kite tails.

 I love tearing fabric.
 It makes a wonderful ripping sound.
 It’s a very therapeutic and practical exercise.

 When my mom tore it up, she placed the strips of fabric from my dress into a big brown paper bag.
 It was jumbled together with blue flowered apron strips, brown and white striped shirt strips, pink blouse strips, and red flannel nightgown strips.
 The result amazed me, my old dress was still good for something.
 However, this was not the end of the project.
 There were some mysterious pieces of cloth that I’d never seen before in the pile of clothes she tore up earlier that day.